kubesphere/website/content/zh/docs/cluster-administration/cluster-wide-alerting-and-notification/notification-manager.md

 {{< notice note>}}

-Global slack receiver will use the default slack config.
+The global Slack receiver will use the default Slack configuration.

 {{</ notice >}}